bcle/fuse4js/README.md

 * Download the source code into a `fuse4js/` subdirectory
 * Install by typing: `npm install -g --unsafe-perm fuse4js`
 The `--unsafe-perm` option seems to be necessary to work around an interference between the node-gyp compilation process and npm's downgrading of permissions when running a package's installation script (you may get an EACCES error without it)
 * At this point, the add-on should be installed under `/usr/local/lib/node_modules`.
 To use it in your programs using a statement such as `fuse4js = require("fuse4js")`, include `/usr/local/lib/node_modules` in your NODE_PATH environment variable.
 By default, node.js doesn't look in there for some reason, despite the fact that npm uses that directory as the default global installation location.
+Example:
+`export NODE_PATH=/usr/local/lib/node_modules`

 API Documentation
 -----------------